Heading

 Our team performed retention and click-rate analyses, examining user behavior to identify patterns associated with higher retention and churn over the past 6 and 12 months.

 Our analysis taught us that customers who engaged with portal features such as noting coffee details and browsing their past coffee origin countries had significantly better retention.
-This was a strong green light to emphasize storytelling about coffee origins throughout the customer journey.
+This was a strong signal that storytelling about coffee origins should be emphasized throughout the customer journey.
 I designed new cards to highlight the beauty of our origin regions, and ensured that they were easy to use on a phone.

 A/ B Testing wins